generoso/dotfiles/modules/pyenv/README.md

 curl https://pyenv.run | bash
 ```

-Then add these to .bashrc (should be already there if using dotfiles):
+Then you can add these to .bashrc:

 ```
 # pyenv config from .dotfiles